germanoeich/nirn-proxy/CONFIG.md

 Requests are never interrupted midway, even when an entry is evicted.
 A low LRU size may cause increased 429s if a bearer token has too many requests queued and fires another one after eviction.
 Default: 1024

+##### DISABLE_HTTP_2
+Flag to disable HTTP/2 requests on the client that makes discord requests.
+Does not impact the http server.
+This flag defaults to true due to go http2 support having a few minor issues that can cause requests to fail.

+Default: true

 ## Unstable env vars
 Collection of env vars that may be removed at any time, mainly used for Discord introducing new behaviour on their edge api versions